everydaysecurity/everydaysecurity/Biometrics.md

 		<ul>
 			<li>When Apple introduced Face ID biometrics in the iPhone X, they claimed that the chance of mistaken identity is one in a million.
 However, some other facial recognition software can be tricked.</li>
 				<ul>
-					<li>Researchers at the University of North Carolina at Chapel Hill conducted an experiment to test five security systems that use facial recognition software.
+					<li>Researchers at the University of North Carolina at Chapel Hill conducted an <a href="https://www.cs.unc.edu/~jtprice/papers/usenix_2016_xu.pdf">experiment</a> to test five security systems that use facial recognition software.
 They downloaded photos of 20 volunteers from social media and constructed 3D models of their faces.
 The researchers were able to breach four out of the five systems.</li>
 				</ul>
 			<li>It is also extremely easy to clone fingerprints using just plastic or candle wax.
 These imprints can then be used to unlock devices.</li>
 		</ul>